Vulnerable people given greater access to social housing | Ministry of Housing, Communities and Local Government

 Further information

-The government will publish a written ministerial statement today setting out new changes for young care leavers and domestic abuse survivors.
+The government yesterday published a written ministerial statement setting out new changes for young care leavers and domestic abuse survivors.
 The regulations will come into force on Thursday 10 July.

 On 24 September, the Prime Minister set out his ambition to improve access to social housing for former UK Armed Forces Veterans, young care leavers and victims of domestic abuse.